 “Therefore, political parties so registered must furnish information to the public under the right of information under Article 19(1)(a) of the Constitution of India, since right of information has been held to be a part of freedom of speech and expression under Article 19(1)(a),” it said.

 It contended the Law Commission of India in its 170th Report on ‘Reform of the Electoral Laws’ in May 1999 had recommended transparency in the functioning of political parties.

 The Commission had further made recommendations on the issue of disclosure obligations of political parties in its 255th Report on Electoral Reforms.

-Link to RTI Law at LatestLaws.com-
+Link to RTI Law at LatestLaws.in-